 An interesting thing about Vault 111 is that it opens up in an elevator form, unlike the rest of the vaults which opens up buried into a mountain.

 We then see some landmarks from Boston where the game is supposed to be set in.
-This includes the USS Constitution which has been fitted with engines.
-It does make me wonder if they were attempting to create it into an airship of sorts, as there is an armoured airship later in the trailer.
+This includes the USS Constitution, which has been fitted with engines.
+It makes me wonder if they were attempting to create it into an airship of sorts, as there is an armored airship later in the trailer.

-Pack Brahmin makes a return as well, with a building which looks like a radio tower.
+Pack Brahmin makes a return as well, with a building that looks like a radio tower.

-We then see what looks like two super mutants walking, but the one seems to be armoured up.
-Makes me wonder if they are somehow wearing super mutant power armour, which was in Fallout 2 with Marcus the super mutant having his own power armour.
+We then see what looks like two super mutants walking, but the one seems to be armored up.
+Makes me wonder if they are wearing super mutant power armor, which was in Fallout 2 with Marcus the super mutant having his own power armor.

-The giant submarine is something I have no idea about.
-For some reason the design from what we can see, it reminds me almost of some form of u-boat – probably a remnant from the nuclear apocalypse.
+The giant submarine is something I do not know about.
+For some reason, the design from what we can see, reminds me almost of some form of u-boat – probably a remnant from the nuclear apocalypse..

-We also see what could possibly be the outside of the city where some of the buildings in the game probably could be.
+We also see what could be the outside of the city where some buildings in the game probably could be.
 It appears to be built inside of a large stadium.
 I know almost nothing of Boston but that might be Fenway Park.

-We then see some of the stores inside of the city, ranging from Swatters, Diamond City Surplus, Power Noodles to Chem-I-CARL, which I suspect is a pharmacy as it has a big pill sign on the side.
+We then see some stores inside of the city, ranging from Swatters, Diamond City Surplus, Power Noodles to Chem-I-CARL, which I suspect is a pharmacy, as it has a big pill sign on the side.

 The opening of the vault is seen near the end of the trailer with the dog walking towards the opening.
 This is probably where you meet your dog and companion in the game.

 The trailer then ends with the dog walking along what appears to be a garage.
-The garage there is a suit of power armour and from the look of things it’s being repaired and re-assembled.
+In the garage there is a suit of power armor and from the look of things it’s being repaired and re-assembled.